 Ellis & Ellis are frequently approached by clients requesting our expertise in researching the ownership of properties in Ireland.
-The reasons for seeking ownership details can by manifold from tort (slip, fall or injury), commercial interest (purchase), asset discovery (debt recovery), or evidentiary (chain of title for conveyancing, right of way) purposes and so on.
+The reasons for seeking ownership details can by manifold from tort (slip, fall or injury), commercial interest (purchase), asset tracing (debt recovery), or evidentiary (chain of title for conveyancing, right of way) purposes and so on.

 By way of providing a greater appreciation of our company’s offering, we have elaborated (below) on some of the repositories visited, resources accessed, methodologies applied, and display our deep sectoral knowledge in meeting these needs for our clients.